 - Be specific.
 Ground the feedback in real examples, related to business outcomes and KPIs as far as possible.

 - Strike the right balance.
-That doesn’t mean you have to deliver glowing feedback to offset criticism, but do ensure you notice when someone’s done something well – particularly if that’s in response to earlier developmental feedback they’ve actioned.
+That doesn’t mean you have to deliver glowing feedback to offset criticism, but do ensure you notice when someone’s done something well – particularly if that’s in response to earlier developmental feedback

 - Make it actionable.
 Suggest ways they can improve and act on your feedback, as well as putting together a plan for how you’ll monitor performance.